GateraGael/Google-Research-Football-Environment-Experiment/ColabTutorial/colab_summary.md

 Lastly Started writing the output on a csv file including printing to console.

-From what I am seeing is that after rendering the game is that the player takes a random action and it either goes forward into the goal **resulting in a reward of 1** or backwards and gets the ball taken away by defenders **resulting in a reward of 0**.
+From what I am seeing after rendering the game is that the player takes a random action and it either goes forward into the goal **resulting in a reward of 1** or backwards and gets the ball taken away by defenders **resulting in a reward of 0**.
 The number of steps simply depends on how detremental the first action/ direction the player took until the player gets the ball taken away or scores.

 Note: Will have to edit the file in order to have a better naming convention for the screenshots.
 I think this is a typical linux problem.